 The E4 Award will be granted to an educator who has made a significant contribution to the profession in the area of educating practitioners.
-The award will be jointly administered by AAEES and AEESP and will be bestowed annually at the AAEES Excellence in Environmental Engineering (E3) awards banquet.
+The award will be jointly administered by AAEES and AEESP and will be bestowed annually at the AAEES Excellence in Environmental Engineering and Science (E3) awards banquet.
 A monetary award of $1,000 with an additional $500 for travel by the award recipient to the annual E3 ceremony will be granted to the winning nominee.

 Examples of significant contributions include:

 - Development of educational material or text that enhances the ability of students to succeed as professional environmental engineers serving as practitioners in roles such as infrastructure design and project leadership.

 - Demonstration of successful course or curricula development aimed at educating practitioners.
 Successful deployment of the Environmental Engineering Body of Knowledge concepts.

 - Creation of unique methods or curricula that challenge and inspire students in the area of environmental engineering practice.

 - Demonstration of successful student educational outcomes (examples include: letters of support/nomination from former students currently practicing environmental engineering, former students passing PE, former students showing leadership as practitioners, critical projects that former students have led).

 - Establishment of positive student mentoring relationships or programs.

 - Contributions to the profession in terms of activity in professional organizations, delivery of lectures, and interaction with public agencies and the consulting community to bridge the gap between university education and environmental engineering practice.